frenchtaco/TwitterClone/report.md

 ## Build, test, release, and deployment

 ## Team work
+things to wirte about in this section:
+Git pull request, and code reviews
+Pair programming
 ## How to make _Chirp!_ work locally

 ## How to run test suite locally